 In iTunes by Dan Waters of Get Pro Photo Club from UK on February 13, 2017

 Incredibly practical and actionable advice in every interview.
 Andrew practices what he preaches and reports back with the results, so you know this stuff really works.

 If you want to be a successful portrait and wedding photographer in this competitive market then this is the kind of information you need.
 Not the latest Photoshop Action or baby posing tool… …but tried and tested business advice that's presented with clarity and more charm than a mongoose beguiling a cobra!

 Very entertaining and informative!

-In iTunes by LA Riot from USA on February 23, 2017
+In iTunes by Santa Barbara Wedding Videographer, Robert Michael from the USA on February 23, 2017

 Really enjoying this podcast.
 Andrew does a great job as host.
 The guest interviews are informative and inspiring.